Tag: Business meetings

 📫 Get a Daily Idiom

-I hope our English for Business Meetings was helpful for you.
+I hope our Business Meeting Vocabulary For Beginners was helpful for you.

 Coming together is a beginning.
 Keeping together is progress.
 Working together is success.”